 Alay Bazaar offers a wide range of goods, from traditional items such as spices, fabrics, and carpets to modern electronics and other items.
 The market is divided into sections, each offering a unique selection of products.
 Some of the more popular items include spices, such as saffron and cumin, as well as traditional Uzbek fabrics and carpets.
-In addition, the market also offers a variety of modern electronics, such as computers and mobile phones, as well as a selection of souvenirs and locally-made handicrafts.
+In addition, the market also offers a variety of modern electronics, such as computers and mobile phones, as well as a selection of Uzbekistan Souvenirs and locally-made handicrafts.

 The Atmosphere of Alay Bazaar